Apachi1337/my-devops-journey/Docker/README.md

 2. **Create Files:**

-   Creat the following files in your directory
+   Create the following files in your directory
    - `Dockerfile`
    - `flask-app.py`
    - `docker-compose.yml`